Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Several factors impact the home’s final sale price and how much you could lose selling as-is rather than making repairs and selling a turnkey property.
 It really depends on the current state of the overall market, your local market, and the state of the property.

-A property selling as-is with no major structural issues will be in a different situation than a property selling as-is with a crumbling foundation.
+A property selling as-is with no major structural issues will be in a different situation from a property selling as-is with a crumbling foundation.
 Your real estate agent will have a good idea of the local market and be able to advise you on how much you could lose selling as-is.

-One option some sellers choose is to sell their home as-is to an investor or iBuyer company (instant buyer) for an all-cash offer.
-This allows the seller to skip the repairs and showings and get a fast closing.
 But the convenience comes at a cost.
 Investors who fix and flip houses pay significantly under a home’s value compared to what the owner might get selling as-is on the open market with an experienced agent.

 HomeLight’s Simple Sale platform could be another option for you.
 This platform connects you with one of the largest networks of cash buyers in the U.S.